Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 Now look at your **hard drive** and find your **Unity project folder.**
 - Go to the folder **Assets/AssetBundles.**
 - Find the **exampleassetbundle** (NOT the manifest file, and NOT any of the meta files!) and add the ending **.ace** so it can be found by the ARpoise server.
+(On Mac, exampleassetbundlei.ace)

 .
 ![CreateAssetBundle_add-ace-ending](images/CreateAssetBundle_add-ace-ending.png)

 .
-## Upload exampleassetbundle files to your porPOIse account
+## Upload exampleassetbundle(i) files to your porPOIse account

 You should already have an **FTP** (File Transfer Protocol) login for your porPOIse account on **https://hiddenhistoriesjtown.org/**.
-- If you do not know this information any more, please contact the Hidden Histories admin.
+- If you do not have this information, please contact the Hidden Histories admin.
 - **Login with FTP to your https://hiddenhistoriesjtown.org/ account** (it might look rather different from the image below).
 - In your **AssetBundles folder**
   - Upload the **exampleassetbundle.ace** file AND the **exampleassetbundle.manifest** files.
+(Mac files with "i".)
   - Overwrite the ones that are already there.
-  - Afterwards, open the exampleassetbundle.manifest file on the server and **make sure it now only has the Capsule and the BlueSphere.**
+  - Afterwards, open the exampleassetbundle.manifest (or exampleassetbundlei.manifest) file on the server and **make sure it now only has the Capsule and the BlueSphere.**

 .
 ![CreateAssetBundle_upload-exampleassetbundle](images/CreateAssetBundle_upload-exampleassetbundle.png)